 Setting reminders is a great way to relieve the stress that accompanies the diabetes schedule.

-- Use hair ties or bracelets to remind you of the number of blood glucose checks you need per day
+- Use physical reminders such as hair ties or bracelets to remind you of the number of blood glucose checks you need per day

 - Place post-it-notes around the house or in your school locker